joshuamabina/awesome/examples/django_quickstart/README.md

 This is intended for a lazy as f@$k, programmer who just wants to get up and running with the Django framework.
 You can use this to make sure you have checked the important boxes.

+I have written this also, because, I think the official documentation gets into a so much crap before one has even gotten a grasp of what the framework really is. ¯\(°\_o)/¯

 **How long is gonna take me?**

 Suprise me! 🙈